 Stub Apocalypse - The Death of the Live Show

-Originally published December, 2015.
+Originally published December 2015

 Being the singer in a band, you would assume I'm a fan of live music, and you'd be right.
 I like going to shows and I like being part of them.
 Yet, with the way life can be, with those various day job responsibilities, hobbies, and other unrelated obligations, it's become more difficult to motivate myself, not to mention find the funds necessary, to go out to a live show on a regular basis.
 It's also become especially difficult for me to want to attend a live show of anyone other than a small band, local to the area or just rolling through on donations and gas fade.
 These days, I find that big-band live shows that require tickets to attend, have become the least desirable of all, for one reason or another.

 With my recent experience at the Aftershock festival, I've already lost the desire to go to festival concerts.
 Now, just the experience of purchasing a ticket to a live show has shaken me to my moral core and made me question if it's even ethically right to go to these big-name shows.
 Is any of it worth the price of admission?
 Is it worth going against my ethical beliefs as a consumer, even for my favorite band?
-The harbingers of the live show apocalypse seemed to have done all they can to make me not want anything to do with big name concerts, regardless of who is playing.
+The harbingers of the live show apocalypse seemed to have done all they could to make me not want anything to do with big-name concerts, regardless of who is playing.

 Famine - The Sponsors Cometh